 “Meanwhile,” she said, “I still have bills and I’m still forced to pay for things that we should both be paying on.”
 I was ashamed and motivated to increase my efforts.

 She went ahead and filed on me.
-It’s the equivalent to sending your loved one (former loved one) to a collections agency.
+It’s the equivalent of sending your loved one (former loved one) to a collections agency.
 Suddenly my credit score fell through the floor, and I became listed as a deadbeat dad.
 What?
 How did all that happen?
-How did we get from coparenting, to answering to case workers and “pressing 2” for non-custodial parent?
+How did we get from co-parenting to answering to case workers and “pressing 2” for non-custodial parents?

-And today she’s still certain that the 10% we pay to the AG’s office is some how worth her piece of mind, that she will be paid.
-I try to remind her that she get’s paid from every dollar I make.
+And today she’s still certain that the 10% we pay to the AG’s office is somehow worth her peace of mind, that she will be paid.
+I try to remind her that she gets paid with every dollar I make.
 She doesn’t want to hear excuses.
-She wants to hear commitment dates.
+She wants to hear about commitment dates.

 I don’t see how having the state’s child support team clamping down on me is going to help.
 There is nothing they can do but threaten (which they do) and freeze my bank account